Henry E. Huntington

 Henry Edwards Huntington (February 27, 1850 – May 23, 1927) was an American railroad magnate and collector of art and rare books.
-Huntington settled in Los Angeles, where he owned the Pacific Electric Railway as well as substantial real estate interests.
-In addition to being a businessman and art collector, Huntington was a major booster for Los Angeles in the late 19th and early 20th centuries.
-Many places in California are named after him.
+He settled in Los Angeles, where he owned the Pacific Electric Railway and substantial real estate interests.
+He was a major booster for Los Angeles in the late 19th and early 20th centuries, and many places in California are named after him.

-History in Southern California
+Career

-Born in 1850 in Oneonta, New York, to Solon Huntington and his wife, Henry Huntington grew up hearing about his uncle Collis P. Huntington.
-His uncle became one of The Big Four, instrumental in creating the Central Pacific Railroad (later part of the Southern Pacific), one of the two railroads that built the transcontinental railway in 1869.
+Huntington was born in 1850 in Oneonta, New York, to Solon Huntington and his wife.
+His uncle Collis P. Huntington became one of The Big Four who were instrumental in creating the Central Pacific Railroad, one of the two railroads that built the transcontinental railway in 1869.

-Henry Huntington later worked with his uncle, holding several executive positions under him with the Southern Pacific.
-After Collis Huntington's death in 1900, Henry Huntington assumed the senior Huntington's leadership role with Newport News Shipbuilding and Drydock Company in Virginia.
-He later married his uncle's widow Arabella Huntington.
+Huntington later worked with his uncle, holding several executive positions under him with the Southern Pacific.
+Collis Huntington died in 1900, and Henry Huntington assumed the leadership role with Newport News Shipbuilding and Drydock Company in Virginia.

-In 1910 Huntington divorced his first wife Mary Alice Prentice Huntington.
-They had four children together: Howard Edward, Clara Leonora, Elizabeth Vincent, and Marian Prentice.
-His wife Mary died in 1913.
-She was the birth sister of Clara Elizabeth Prentice-Huntington, whom his Uncle Collis and his first wife Elizabeth had adopted.

-Huntington's marriage to the widowed Arabella Huntington in 1913 shocked San Francisco society.
-They were about the same age, so had no children.

-Huntington expected to assume control of the Central and Southern Pacific after his uncle's death.
-He was blocked by bondholder's representative James Speyer, forcing him to sell his interests to E. H. Harriman.
+Huntington expected to assume control of the Central and Southern Pacific after his uncle's death, but he was blocked by bondholder's representative James Speyer, forcing him to sell his interests to E. H. Harriman.

-In 1898, in friendly competition with his uncle's Southern Pacific, Huntington bought the narrow gauge city-oriented Los Angeles Railway (LARy), known as the 'Yellow Car' system.
-In 1901, Huntington formed the sprawling interurban, standard gauge Pacific Electric Railway (the PE), known as the 'Red Car' system, centered at 6th and Main streets in Los Angeles.
-Huntington succeeded in this competition by providing passenger-friendly streetcars on 24/7 schedules, which the railroads could not match.
-This was in the period of a boom in Southern California land development.
-Housing was built in places such as Orange County's Huntington Beach, a Huntington-sponsored development, and streetcars served passenger needs that the railroads had not considered.
-Connectivity to Downtown Los Angeles made such suburbs feasible.
+In 1898, Huntington bought the narrow gauge city-oriented Los Angeles Railway (LARy), known as the "Yellow Car" system.
+In 1901, he formed the sprawling interurban, standard gauge Pacific Electric Railway (PE), known as the "Red Car" system centered at 6th and Main streets in Los Angeles.
+Huntington succeeded in this by providing passenger-friendly streetcars on round-the-clock schedules, which the railroads could not match.